 Fall is the perfect time of year to bake.
 It’s finally cool enough to turn on the oven, and we love the sweet and savory smells that emanate from a busy kitchen.

 One baking project that’s on our list is monkey bread because it’s so versatile.
-Whether you’re short on time or have a whole day to spend, you can tailor monkey bread to fit your schedule.
-Likewise, monkey bread can be sweet or savory, or both sweet and savory.
+Whether you’re short on time or have a whole day to spend, you can tailor it to fit your schedule.
+Likewise, it can be sweet or savory, or both sweet and savory.
 Whatever you’re in the mood for, monkey bread can deliver.

 What Do You Need for Monkey Bread?